centreon/centreon-documentation/en/integrations/plugin-packs/procedures/virtualization-nutanix-snmp.md

 ## FAQ

-### How to test my plugin and what does the main parameters stand for ?
+### How to test my plugin and what do the main parameters stand for ?

-Once the plugin is installed, you can test it under centreon-engine user through CLI.
+Once the plugin is installed, you can test it logging into the CLI with the centreon-engine user.

 ```bash
 /usr/lib/centreon/plugins//centreon_nutanix_snmp.pl \